Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Damage**\
 You can maybe accidentally expose yourself to get hit by the Skeletons or Lock himself, but before the boss fight that's about it.

 As for the boss, try to play it safe and take whatever opportunity you can get to hit its weakspot.
-Refer to <code>Arachnophobia<\code> for more details.
+Refer to <code>Arachnophobia<\code> to learn more about it.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248681.png">